greenriver/hmis-frontend/README.md

 These tests run against a real warehouse backend.
 Make sure you have the backend running at `https://hmis-warehouse.dev.test`.

-1. Set environment variables `CYPRESS_EMAIL` and `CYPRESS_PASSWORD` to valid local credentials for logging into the warehouse.
+1. Run `rails driver:hmis:seed_e2e` in the warehouse repo
-2. `yarn cypress open`
+2. Run `yarn cypress open` in the frontend repo

 ## Backend configuration